|Nutritional Guidelines (per serving)|

 Scotland has a wonderful relationship with desserts and none more so, or more traditional, than with a dish of Scottish Cranachan.
 You will sometimes hear the dessert called crowdie, as the cheese of the same name was sometimes used instead of the whipped cream.

-A traditional Scottish Cranachan is a very quick, easy recipe and is also very festive recipe so is perfect for any celebration and especially at Christmas, Hogmanay and rounds off a Burns' Night Supper beautifully.
+A traditional Scottish Cranachan is a very quick, easy recipe and is also a very festive recipe so it is perfect for any celebration.
+Especially at Christmas, Hogmanay, and rounds off a Burns' Night Supper beautifully.

-However, Scottish Cranachan is too good though to save just for special occasions and is especially good in the summer making the most of the delicious fresh Scottish raspberries which gives a truly authentic touch, but don't worry if you can't find Scottish, use any raspberries will work with the wonderful ingredients in the Cranachan as it tastes good anyway.
+While this dessert is usually reserved for the aforementioned holidays, we feel that Scottish Cranachan is too good to save just for special occasions.
+We feel that with it's flavor profile it is especially good in the summer, making the most of the delicious fresh Scottish raspberries, which gives a truly authentic touch.
+But don't worry if you can't find Scottish raspberries in the store.
+Any raspberries will work with the wonderful ingredients in the Cranachan.

 - 3 tablespoon good malt whisky

-- 1 tablespoon + extra Scottish runny honey to serve (optional)
+- Optional: 1 tablespoon Scottish honey (plus more, to serve)

-- Heat a large heavy heavy-based frying skillet on the stove until hot but not burning.
+Heat a large, heavy-based frying skillet on the stove until hot, but not burning.

-- Cover the bowl or glasses with clingfilm and chill for a minimum of one hour or several if possible.
-The dessert does not keep more than several hours, however as you can see this is very quick easy recipe and so no need to make too far in advance.
+Cover the bowl or individual glasses with clingfilm and chill for a minimum of one hour, or several if possible.
+(Note: the dessert does not keep more than several hours.)

 To serve the Cranachan, drizzle over a little extra honey (optional) and if you fancy, a piece or two of Scottish Shortbread.